digitaltwinconsortium/ManufacturingOntologies/README.md

     ssh-keygen -t rsa -b 4096

 Note: The first time you start the Azure Cloud Shell, you will be prompted to setup Azure Storage.
-Simply click on Create Storage.
+Simply click on Create storage.

 Note: By default, the public and private key files are created in the ~/.ssh directory.
 Running the ssh-keygen command will overwrite any SSH key pair with the same name already existing in the given location.